colour-science/colour/docs/tutorial.rst

     (380.0, 780.0, 5.0)

-The shape returned is an instance of ``colour.SpectralShape`` class:
+The returned shape is an instance of the ``colour.SpectralShape`` class:

 .. code:: python